 My father tugged me out in an ecstatic rage onto the charred face of a North Viet Cong.

-Of course, I would have never learned this if it weren’t for my neighbor, who came to my office straightaway to act out the incident in a gross avant-garde telling.
+I would have never learned this of course, if it weren’t for my neighbor, who came to my office straightaway one morning to act out the incident in a gross avant-garde telling.

 Unfortunately, I found myself intermittently distracted with his lack of costume, or convincing props aside from a wet rolled-up newspaper, and squashed, tread-marked cat (which I noted as grossly exaggerated).

 For some unrelated reason, he then swore to me that this would be the last time I ran over his cat — a sincerity I naturally welcomed as I’ve never enjoyed running over his pets.

 After he had finished, I thanked him for his assurance, and in turn assured him that he had done the right thing telling me the truth about my lineage.

 I found him years later — my father — spanging outside a coin laundry, and though he was far older than I’d perceived — upon a close, and rigid study I concluded it was indeed him.